COVID-19: Workforce FAQs28/09/20

 For the first seven days of self-isolation, an individual can self-certify themselves as unable to work and is not required to provide the employer with any evidence.
 From day eight onwards, employers are entitled to ask for evidence that an employee is required to self-isolate.
 Rather than require a fit note from a GP, individuals will be able to submit an isolation form to their employer, confirming that they are required to self-isolate either because they have symptoms of Covid-19 or live with someone who has symptoms.
 The isolation form is available from the NHS and NHS 111 websites.

-If staff are unwilling to attend work, but do not qualify for SSP, you will need to be flexible about whether you allow them to remain at home or whether you require them to work, in particular where working from home is not possible.
+If staff are unwilling to attend work, but do not qualify for SSP or COVID-19 special leave for NHS staff (which is payable to NHS staff who are self isolating and unable to work due to: their own health conditions; a member of their household having contracted COVID-19; being an NHS Test and Trace contact; and/or, Post Travel Quarantine, when agreed by local policy), you will need to be flexible about whether you allow them to remain at home or whether you require them to work, in particular where working from home is not possible.
 There is no obligation to pay staff in these circumstances, but one option might be to offer paid sick leave for a limited period, or to require staff to take annual leave, special leave or a period of unpaid leave.
 A refusal to attend work could be treated as a disciplinary issue, although employers should think carefully about whether they want to take disciplinary action.
 A dismissal may be automatically unfair under the health and safety provisions of the Employment Rights Act 1996.
 Where employees obtain a sick note from their GP regarding a period of absence during the crisis, they will be entitled to SSP.
 Where the reason for absence is something other than Covid-19, payment will be due from day four and not day one.

-How do we calculate the amount of pay due to NHS staff on COVID-19 special leave?
+How do we calculate the amount of pay due to NHS staff on COVID-19 special leave and/or COVID-19 sick leave?

-Full pay for the purposes of COVID-19 special leave should be calculated by reference to pay received during either the preceding three months (for staff with set or regular hours/pay) or 52 weeks (for staff whose hours/pay varies month to month).
+Full pay for the purposes of COVID-19 special leave and/or COVID-19 sick leave should be calculated by reference to pay received during either the preceding three months (for staff with set or regular hours/pay) or 52 weeks (for staff whose hours/pay varies month to month).

 Pay should include all enhancements and all overtime payments (including voluntary overtime) received during the applicable reference period.

-- the calculation of full pay for COVID-19 special leave is entirely different to the calculation of holiday pay or pay for other leave.
+- the calculation of full pay for COVID-19 special leave and/or COVID-19 sick leave is entirely different to the calculation of holiday pay or pay for other leave.

 - COVID-19 special leave has been paid from a central fund to date but we do not know how long this is likely to continue.
 So when offering paid COVID-19 special leave, employers should consider whether they are able to meet this cost where central funding ceases.